joao-borrego/cripto/assignments/assignment2.md

 -s Specifies the sequence-number within the TCP header.

 The outcome of this should resemble:
 ```
 packet_write_wait: Connection to 192.168.1.2 port 22: Broken pipe
 ```
+This confirms the TCP connection was reset and the success of the attack.

 #### 2.3 Redirect response to ICMP echo/request